materialsproject/fireworks/docs/workflow_tutorial.rst

     lpad reset <TODAY'S DATE>
     lpad add org_wf.yaml
-    rlaunch --silencer rapidfire
+    rlaunch -s rapidfire

 #.
 You should notice that the CEO correctly gets printed above the managers, who in turn are printed above the intern.
 There is no preference amongst the two managers as written; FireWorks might print either manager first.
-If you want to distinguish between them, you can use priorities (covered in a future tutorial).
+If you want to distinguish between them, you can use :doc:`priorities <priority_tutorial>`.

 #.
 Finally, you can clean up your rapid directory if you are not interested in saving the contents of each launch::